msergencatal/Tip-Adapter_v1/README.md

 ## Get Started
 ### Configs
-The running configurations can be modified in `configs/dataset.yaml`, including shot numbers, visual encoders, and hyperparamters.
+The running configurations can be modified in `configs/dataset.yaml`, including shot numbers, visual encoders, and hyperparameters.

-For simplicity, we provide the hyperparamters achieving the overall best performance on 1\~16 shots for a dataset, which accord with the scores reported in the paper.
+For simplicity, we provide the hyperparameters achieving the overall best performance on 1\~16 shots for a dataset, which accord with the scores reported in the paper.
 If respectively tuned for different shot numbers, the 1\~16-shot performance can be further improved.
 You can edit the `search_scale`, `search_step`, `init_beta` and `init_alpha` for fine-grained tuning.

 Note that the default `load_cache` and `load_pre_feat` are `False` for the first running, which will store the cache model and val/test features in `configs/dataset/`.
-For later running, they can be set as `True` for faster hyperparamters tuning.
+For later running, they can be set as `True` for faster hyperparameter tuning.

 ### Numerical Results
 We provide Tip-Adapter's **numerical results** in Figure 4 and 5 of the paper at [exp.log](https://github.com/gaopengcuhk/Tip-Adapter/blob/main/exp.log).